Primary navigation

 • thread/fork - fork a thread into a new thread id by copying stored history; emits thread/started for the new thread.

-• thread/list - page through stored thread logs; supports cursor-based pagination and optional modelProviders filtering.
+• thread/list - page through stored thread logs; supports cursor-based pagination plus modelProviders, sourceKinds, and archived filters.

 • thread/loaded/list - list the thread ids currently loaded in memory.